AcaciaLinux/leaf/README.md

 # Filesystem

-leaf configuration files live in /etc/leaf/, currently there are the following files:
+leaf configuration files live in /etc/leaf/, currently there are following files:

 - packages.list (downloadable by leaf)